 The drink is rich in carbohydrates and a great source of energy for all babies while being easily digestible.
 By releasing carbohydrates gradually, it keeps the child’s energy levels stable throughout the day.

 It is a great source of energy and nutrients when babies have a fever and eat poorly.
 Along with providing them strength, it can also help bring down the fever.

 Rice water can be made with all types of rice available in the market, as almost all the varieties of rice have mostly the same nutrient content.
-Nothing goes waste in the process, as the rice can be consumed by the mother while the babe is fed rice water.
+Nothing goes to waste in the process, as the rice can be consumed by the mother while the baby is fed rice water.

 Are There Any Disadvantages of Rice Water?